XRPLF/xrpl-dev-portal/content/tutorials/manage-the-clio-server/install-clio-on-ubuntu.md

             sudo apt -y install clio-server

-7. Run the Clio setup script.

-        ./clio_server config.json

-8. A Clio server needs to access a `rippled` server.
-To enable communication between the servers, the config files of Clio and `rippled` need to share the following information.
+7. If you are running `rippled` on a separate machine, modify your Clio config file to point to it.
+You can skip this step if you used the `clio` package to install both on the same machine.

-    1. Update the Clio server's config file with the connection information for the `rippled` server:
+    1. Edit the Clio server's config file to modify the connection information for the `rippled` server.
+The package installs this file at `/etc/clio/etc/config.json`.

             "etl_sources":
             [